About

 Luray Friends Meeting

 Luray Friends Meeting is an unprogrammed spiritual worship group belonging to the Religious Society of Friends (Quakers) of the Universalist persuasion, founded in 2022 in Luray, Virginia.
-We are dedicated to fostering contemplation, peace, mindfulness, and discernment of the Spirit's message for its members and the surrounding community.
-We meet weekly on Tuesday evenings at 6:30 pm at the West Luray Recreation Center (The Rec) at 630 W Main St, Luray, VA 22835.
+We are dedicated to fostering contemplation, peace, awareness, and discernment of the Spirit's message for its members and the surrounding community.
+We meet weekly on Tuesday evenings at 6:30 pm at St. George's Episcopal Church at 3392 Pine Grove Rd.
+Stanley, VA 22851.

 "Inner silence, calming the agitations of our hearts and minds, letting go of all that is stubborn and grasping, is essentially an expression of the love of truth.
 To be dispassionate, not to let one’s own needs or prejudices or emotions color one’s actions, is essentially to put truth before everything else.
 To love truth in this way is to love God, who is Truth.
 Thus the practice of inner silence is the same as the love of God."